sweazysm/Final_Project/README.md

 ## Selected topic:
-Carbon emissions effects on severe weather events in the United States
+Carbon emissions effects on severe weather events in the United States.
+Can we predict the number of Severe Weather Events based on co2 emissions?

 ## Reason why the topic was selected: